go-gitea/gitea/docs/content/doc/administration/customizing-gitea.en-us.md

 To make Gitea serve custom public files (like pages and images), use the folder `$GITEA_CUSTOM/public/` as the webroot.
 Symbolic links will be followed.
+At the moment, only files in the `public/assets/` folder are served.

-For example, a file `image.png` stored in `$GITEA_CUSTOM/public/`, can be accessed with the url `http://gitea.domain.tld/assets/image.png`.
+For example, a file `image.png` stored in `$GITEA_CUSTOM/public/assets/`, can be accessed with the url `http://gitea.domain.tld/assets/image.png`.

 ## Changing the logo

 To build a custom logo and/or favicon clone the Gitea source repository, replace `assets/logo.svg` and/or `assets/favicon.svg` and run
 `make generate-images`. `assets/favicon.svg` is used for the favicon only.
-This will update below output files which you can then place in `$GITEA_CUSTOM/public/img` on your server:
+This will update below output files which you can then place in `$GITEA_CUSTOM/public/assets/img` on your server:

-- `public/img/logo.svg` - Used for site icon, app icon
+- `public/assets/img/logo.svg` - Used for site icon, app icon
-- `public/img/logo.png` - Used for Open Graph
+- `public/assets/img/logo.png` - Used for Open Graph
-- `public/img/avatar_default.png` - Used as the default avatar image
+- `public/assets/img/avatar_default.png` - Used as the default avatar image
-- `public/img/apple-touch-icon.png` - Used on iOS devices for bookmarks
+- `public/assets/img/apple-touch-icon.png` - Used on iOS devices for bookmarks
-- `public/img/favicon.svg` - Used for favicon
+- `public/assets/img/favicon.svg` - Used for favicon
-- `public/img/favicon.png` - Used as fallback for browsers that don't support SVG favicons
+- `public/assets/img/favicon.png` - Used as fallback for browsers that don't support SVG favicons

 In case the source image is not in vector format, you can attempt to convert a raster image using tools like [this](https://www.aconvert.com/image/png-to-svg/).